Quick overview of what you’ll learn from this blog post:

 Mitochondrial dysfunction can also lead to cellular senescence.
 Excessive amounts of reactive oxygen species, a byproduct of energy production, can also prompt the cell to enter senescence.
 Dysfunctional mitochondria increase the production of reactive oxygen species and can drive senescence and SASP secretion in this way.

 Wound healing is another way cells can become senescent.
-However, in this case doing so is positive because it is done in a tightly controlled way and helps to facilitate tissue healing and immune response.
+However, in this case, doing so is positive, as it helps helps to facilitate tissue healing and immune response.
 This also means that the SASP does serve a useful function within this specific context and means completely removing it could be harmful.

 What can we do about cellular senescence?

-Research into tackling senescent cells is well underway now and a number of approaches are being developed.
+Research into tackling senescent cells is now well underway.
+In fact, researchers have already developed a number of potential approaches to control cellular senescence.
+These include: